Obama commutes Puerto Rican nationalist's sentence

 Obama's commutation reduces the sentence being served, but it does not change a conviction, whereas a pardon forgives a certain criminal offense.

-The FALN had claimed responsibility for the bombings in the 1970s.
+The FALN had claimed responsibility for bombings in the 1970s.

+Joseph Connor, whose father Frank was one of four people killed in the January 1975 bombing of the historic Fraunces Tavern in Manhattan, called the commutation a "travesty" and "disgraceful."

+Joseph Connor was 9 at the time of the lunch-hour attack -- for which FALN claimed responsibility.
+López Rivera was not convicted in connection with the bombing.

 History of attacks